vitamin-c-vs-niacinamide-which-is-best-for-skin

 • Vitamin C (Tyrosinase Inhibition): Vitamin C’s acidity acidifies melanocytes, slowing down tyrosinase activity and melanin formation (Journal of Oral and Maxillofacial Pathology).
 Multiple studies confirm that topical vitamin C reduces melanin content in a dose-dependent way 【Oxidative Medicine & Cellular Longevity, 2019; Journal of Oral and Maxillofacial Pathology, 2020】.
 Clinically, vitamin C serums are widely used for fading sunspots, melasma, and post-acne dark marks.

-• Niacinamide (Melanosome Transfer): Niacinamide has little effect on tyrosinase directly, but it inhibits melanosome transfer.
+• Niacinamide (Melanosome Transfer): Niacinamide has little direct effect on tyrosinase but inhibits melanosome transfer.
 Research in coculture models showed niacinamide cut this transfer by up to 68% (PubMed).
 After 4 weeks of use, subjects had significantly less hyperpigmentation and lighter skin with niacinamide cream (PubMed).
 The bottom line: niacinamide is a proven skin-lightening ingredient through its melanin-blocking action.

 Feature Vitamin C Niacinamide